Continuing the A-to-Z Challenge, today’s letter is R and the topic is RSS.

 The benefit of this is that one can configure an RSS-reader (as they’re called), add the sites which one reads on a regular basis and then have the content all in one place.
 Depending on the site in question, this can also strip out the adverts (though there are none on my site), and either include or exclude the comments.

 One of the most widely used RSS readers was the now-discontinued Google Reader.
 RSS usage took a huge nosedive when that service was dropped.
 I suspect, as alluded to above, this was due to the loss of ad revenue on sites because only the content was extracted.
 Another stronger force is likely to be the proliferation of social network sites which provide similar aggregated feeds of subscribed-to content.
 Such aggregations, being under control of providers can have their order change, ads inserted, and certain material masked or promoted.
-RSS aggregation bypasseds all that.
+RSS aggregation bypasses all that.

 For a short while I used The Old Reader (which is still running) but I had exceeded the subscription limit of the free plan when that limit was introduced but I felt like I didn’t read content often enough to warrant any of the paid-for plans.